-Beets or beta vulgarisare are cold weather root vegetables that have long seasons, grow quickly, and survive frost and almost freezing temperatures.
-They are also fairly easy to grow which is why they are available most of the year.
-Beets include many varieties such as white, red and yellow although red is the variety found in most stores.
-Each variety offers a subtle difference in taste and texture.
-I’ve had the white, yellow and red variety and each one had its own beautiful soul.
+Beets or beta vulgarisare are incredibly versatile and resilient vegetables.
+They are cold weather root vegetables that have long seasons, grow quickly, and survive frost and almost freezing temperatures.
+They are also fairly easy to grow which is why they’re available most of the year.
+Beets include many varieties such as white, red and yellow although red is the most common variety.
+It’s also the sweetest and most colorful.

-The best news about beets though is what a powerhouse of nutrients they are.
-Beets contain potassium, magnesium, fiber, phosphorus, iron; vitamins A, B & C; beta-carotene, beta-cyanine and folic acid, as well as high levels of boron which is directly related to the production of human sex hormones.
+Beets are among the most nutritious vegetables.
+They are loaded with vitamin C; beta-carotene, beta-cyanine and folic acid, as well as high levels of boron which is directly related to the production of human sex hormones.
 Seems that beets are nature’s Viagra.
 Beets are also very cleansing (especially for the liver), aid in weight loss, are a great source of natural energy, and contain natural nitrous which increases blood flow especially to the brain.
 I think we definitely need to eat more beets.

-For this recipe I trimmed and peeled fresh raw beets then used a spiralizer to turn them into gorgeous red pasta.
-A spiralizer is a handy kitchen gadget that instantly turns solid vegetables into pasta.
-It’s inexpensive to boot and is one of my most used tools.
-But you can use any pasta cutting tool you want.
+To prepare the beets I first I trimmed and peeled them, then used a spiralizer to create the pasta.
+If you’re unfamiliar with a spiralizer, it’s a handy kitchen gadget that instantly turns solid vegetables into pasta shapes.
+The tool is inexpensive and one of my most used kitchen tools.
+But you can use any pasta cutting tool you like.

-Once the beets were spiralized I gently massaged with a little sea salt then tossed with vinegar and pepper, and transferred to a glass jar for fermenting.
-The jar was sealed and left on the counter for 2 days.
+Once the beets were spiralized I gently massaged with a little sea salt.
+I then tossed then into a jar with apple cider vinegar and pepper, gave the jar a few shakes then left it on the counter for 2 days to ferment.
 I occasionally “burped” the jar to keep the pressure from building up.
-After two days, I had al dente style probiotic-rich beet pasta with a mild pickled flavor.
+After 48 hours, I had al dente style probiotic-rich beet pasta with a mild pickled flavor.
 It was beet pasta love at first bite.

-To balance out the strong beet flavors, I tossed them in a rich savory sage-infused mushroom gravy.
-Fresh uncooked gravies like this one and my Mushroom Au Jus were such a revelation when I first made them.
-They are breeze to make, and so creamy and delicious you won’t miss the canned versions.
-Just plunk the ingredients in the blender and blend away.
-It’s perfect gravy every time and ready to serve in a heartbeat.
+To top my beautiful pasta I added a creamy mushroom gravy infused with sage.
+Fresh uncooked gravies like this one and my Mushroom Au Jus were such a revelation when I first delved into uncooked sauces and gravies.
+They are breeze to make, and so creamy and delicious you won’t miss the cooked (or canned) versions.
+Just plunk the ingredients into a blender and you have instant perfect gravy that’s ready to serve.

-I served the pasta dish with my European Dark Rye Bread and a few chopped fermented vegetables for an all around sensational meal.
-I think the probiotics were literally off the chart on this one.
+I served the pasta with my European Dark Rye Bread and a few chopped fermented vegetables for an all around sensational meal.
 I especially loved how the sauce, when tossed with the beets, took on soft pink tones which gave this dish additional eye appeal.
-Okay so that’s just me but I do love the gorgeous mauve/pink shade sitting there on my plate.
-Of course you don’t have to toss before serving and you’ll have vibrant red pasta with your delicious mushroom gravy.
+Okay so that’s just me, but I did love the gorgeous mauve/pink sauce all over my red pasta.
+Of course you don’t have to toss before serving.
+Either way you’re in for an unusual treat.